errbotio/errbot/docs/index.rst

 can make it do whatever you want: a deployment, retrieving some information online, trigger a tool via an API, troll a co-worker,...

-Errbot is being used in a lot of different contexts: chatops (tools for devops), online gaming chatrooms like EVE, video streaming chatrooms like `livecoding.tv <http://livecoding.tv>`_, home security, etc.
+Errbot is being used in a lot of different contexts: chatops (tools for devops), chatroom engagement, home security, socials platform (such as Slack, Discord, IRC), etc.

 Screenshots
 -----------